nikitavoloboev/data/programming-languages/elm/elm.md

 - [Elm Designer](https://github.com/passiomatic/elm-designer) - Visual code generator for Elm UI.
 - [React to Elm Migration Guide (2021)](https://dev.to/jesterxl/react-to-elm-migration-guide-30np)
 - [Elm at NoRedInk (2021)](https://juliu.is/elm-at-noredink/)
+- [Elm UI Book](https://github.com/dtwrks/elm-ui-book) - Book that tells the story of the UI elements of your Elm application.